Abarim Publications' online Biblical Hebrew Dictionary

 This verb's sole derivative is the feminine noun צפצפה (sapsapa), which denotes the Bible's version of a weeping willow.
 It occurs only once, in Ezekiel 17:5.

 The verb צפר (sapar I) occurs only once in the Bible (that is, if it's truly a separate verb), namely in Judges 7:3, where God tells Gideon that fearful men may sapar from Mount Gilead.
 BDB Theological Dictionary declares this verb's meaning "wholly uncertain" although most translations have something like "depart from".
-Still, this assumed root may not be all that separate, and may have to do with the behavior of birds (because, see next).
-In fact, it may be the Bible's equivalent of to chicken out; to flutter off scared.
+Here at Abarim Publications we surmise that this verb essentially tells of skewering or piercing through, whether by fear, a shrieking sound or a sharp point.

 The verb צפר (sapar II) occurs in Arabic as to peep or twitter, and in Assyrian as to cry or howl.
 In the Bible this root doesn't occur as verb but its sole derivative is the important feminine noun צפור (sippor), meaning bird.
 This noun is also sometimes spelled צפר (sippor; Leviticus 14:4, Psalm 8:8) and once or twice it's treated as a masculine noun (Psalm 102:7 and possibly Psalm 104:17).
 In the Bible, birds are imaginary of: a proneness to flee to safety (Psalm 11:1), straying (Proverbs 27:8), wavering (Proverbs 26:2), and loneliness (Psalm 102:7).
 But on the other hand, birds appear to have made pets as early as the time of Job (Job 41:5), they were appreciated for their singing (Song of Solomon 2:12) and birds seem to have been suspected of having found access to the courts of the Lord (Psalm 84:3).